cyberboy666/two_comparator_effect/panel/README.md

 # enclosure guide

-we now offer two kinds of enclosures for these projects:
+we now offer two kinds of enclosures for this project:

 - __stand-alone enclosure__ - made from a front and back panel, plus screws and standoffs